 Upon receiving a SIP BYE request the controlling MCVideo function shall follow the procedures as specified in clause 6.3.3.2.4.

+If the MCVideo session for group call needs to be released as per the procedures specified in clause 6.3.3.2.4 and if there is no outstanding MCVideo adhoc group emergency alert exist on this adhoc group, the controlling MCVideo function shall delete the adhoc group and its associated information.